Tech-Flux/alx-low_level_programming/README.md

 - `malloc_function.c`: Illustrates the use of the `malloc` function for dynamic memory allocation.
 - `hello_world.c`: Classic "Hello, World!" program.

-## Getting Started

-Include instructions on how to build and run the project.

 ## Usage